jamessturges/metroid-password-tools/README.md

 ## Memory Pane
 Shows a manipulatable overview of all memory used in the password generation process, including unused or unknown bits.

-For the first 7 bytes, the memory represents whether or not Samus has obtained a specific item; behind-the-scenes the history of collected items will be updated with the collected items.
+For the first 7 bytes, the memory represents whether or not Samus has obtained a specific item; behind-the-scenes the history of collected items in memory will be updated with your selections.

 For the remainder of the bytes, the individual cells represent values in memory directly.